Covariant operator formalism for higher derivative systems: Vector spin-$0$ dual model as a prelude to generalized QED$_4$: Massive ghosts in an interacting theory

 present in the Yang-Feldman equation \bea A_\mu(x)=A_\mu^{as}(x)+e\int d^4y P_{\mu \nu}^{(0) R/A}(x-y)\big(\bar \psi(y)\gamma^\nu \psi (y)\big)\eea with the $R/A$ labels denoting the retarded and advanced versions of the free-propagator obtained by \eqref{prop} in the limit $\pi^R(p)\to 0$.
-Unfortunately, as we are going to see, the subsidiary condition \eqref{3} is not invariant under time evolution since in the interacting regime states containing massive ghosts can be created from a physical initial one. {The idea was to consider the result from the interacting theory \eqref{prop} ensuring the existence of a massless pole even for the asymptotic renormalized structure.
-Then, considering the postulate of asymptotic completeness \cite{Nak1w}, all the states can be at least formally constructed upon applying a given series of normal products of asymptotic field operators on the vacuum, see the seminal works \cite{kallen1,kallen2} establishing the peturbative operator solution for QED$_4$.
-Fortunately, the last operator procedure was extended for higher derivative systems \cite{davi} providing a wider background for our approach.
-In this manner, considering the algebra \eqref{comut1} and \eqref{comut2} with renormalized parameters, the subsidiary conditions \eqref{3} avoid any pure gauge projection as well as states that contain contributions from the application of the creation operator of the asymptotic ghost fields.
-Since the positive frequency part of the asymptotic field annihilates the Heisenberg vacuum state \cite{schweber,bjork,lsz}, one can readily verify that this state lies within the candidate for a physical Hilbert subspace, as it necessarily should be.
-We restrict ourselves to theories without bound states, being sufficient to electrodynamics \cite{lsz}.\\ To properly clarify why the last approach is no longer valid for the interacting theory, we present a concise digression.
+Unfortunately, as we are going to see, the subsidiary condition \eqref{3} is not invariant under time evolution since in the interacting regime states containing massive ghosts can be created from a physical initial one. {The original idea was to consider the result from the interacting theory \eqref{prop} ensuring the existence of a massless pole even for the asymptotic renormalized structure.
+Then, taking into account the postulate of asymptotic completeness \cite{Nak1w}, all the states can be at least formally constructed upon applying a given series of normal products of asymptotic field operators on the vacuum, see the seminal works \cite{kallen1,kallen2} establishing the peturbative operator solution for QED$_4$.
+The last operator procedure was extended for higher derivative systems \cite{davi} providing a wider background for our approach. \\ To properly clarify why the last approach is no longer valid for the interacting theory, we present a concise digression.
 It is worth mentioning that the Bopp-Podolsky model can be equivalently reformulated in a coupled second derivative structure based on two sets of massless and massive fields \cite{pod8w}.
-The quadratic piece can diagonalized as \footnote{The kinetic part of the fermionic field as well as the auxiliary sector are left implicit, just the current operator is highlighted. $\theta_{\mu \nu}(\Box)$ denotes the transverse projector. }
+The quadratic piece can be partially diagonalized as \footnote{The kinetic part of the fermionic field as well as the auxiliary sector are left implicit, just the current operator is highlighted. $\theta_{\mu \nu}(\Box)$ denotes the transverse projector. }